How to remove crescent moon on iPhone: situations & solutions

 FAQ

-Why is there a crescent moon on my iPhone?
+Why is there a crescent moon on iPhone?

 If you find a half moon on iPhone screen, it is clear that the “Do Not Disturb” mode has been turned on.
 In this scenario, the phone restricts the sending of any form of notification.